 - Does the essay use concrete details to support claims?

 - Does the essay address the topic with depth of thought and involve the reader?
 Is the essay interesting?

 - Does the essay reflect proficiency in grammar, spelling, punctuation and usage?

-Again, please remember to submit your essay to us by May 19, 2014.
-If you have any further questions, you may contact Laura Neary, director of the writing center, at 920-403-3754.
+Again, please remember to submit your essay to us by May 15, 2016.
+If you have any further questions, you may contact Drew Scheler, Assistant Professor of English and Director of Writing Across the Curriculum, at 920-403-3107.